fledit-sh/fsfw-from-zero/ws-ipc/README.md

 1. Create two threads which run some tasks with a period of 50ms using the [`std::thread`](https://en.cppreference.com/w/cpp/thread/thread) API
 2. Introduce a static global `uint32_t` variable called `SHARED_VARIABLE`
+3. Increment the variable in both threads, but ensure that the access is protected by a [`std::mutex`](https://en.cppreference.com/w/cpp/thread/mutex).
+   You can also use the [`std::lock_guard`](https://en.cppreference.com/w/cpp/thread/lock_guard) which is a [RAII-style](https://en.cppreference.com/w/cpp/language/raii) helper object.